QuestPDF/QuestPDF-Documentation/api-reference.md

 ```

 ## Translate
-- This container allows to move its content up/down/left/right regardless of the layouting constraints,
+- This container allows to move its content up/down/left/right regardless of the layout constraints,
 - It applies the same size constraints to its child,
 - The rendered child appears like floating below/above of the other content.